 - A one- to two-page typed reflection essay summarizing your experience.

-Your observation form and reflection essay must be received by the second Monday in August.
+Your observation form and reflection essay must be received by the first Friday in December.

 You will receive a confirmation email within three business days.
 You must receive a confirmation email to receive credit toward your observation materials.
 If you do not receive a confirmation, please verify your materials were received by emailing Fabiola Gonzalez.